tchoo-oracle/jms-livelabs-staging-developer/java-management/deploy-a-java-application/deploy-a-java-application.md

     ```
     No match for argument: jdk1.8.x86_64
     ```
-  Please use a new instance with AMD or Intel shape.
+  Please use a new instance with AMD or Intel shape instead of Ampere.

 ## Learn More